maroontress/StyleChecker/doc/rules/ThoughtlessName.md

 ## Description

 Consider a good name for each local variable.
-The name of the identifiers must not be too easy like a typical sample code.
+The name of the identifiers must not be too easy as a typical sample code.
-This rule reports following cases:
+This rule reports the following cases:

 - The identifier of local variables and parameters must not be an acronym of the type name if it is composed of two letters or more.
 For example, use